gitops-tools/tekton-ci/README.md

   # If artifacts are specified as part of a Task, an extra container is
   # scheduled to execute after the task, which is executed in the same volume.
   # this will receive the list of artifacts and can upload the artifact
-  # somewhere - admittedly this is a bit vague.
+  # somewhere - the image is configurable.
   artifacts:
     paths:
       - github-tool
 ```

-## /pipelinerun endpoint
+## Spec Hook Handler

-This supports standard [PipelineRuns](https://github.com/tektoncd/pipeline/blob/master/docs/pipelineruns.md) with a wrapper around them to automate extraction of the arguments from the incoming hook body.
+The other HTTP handler is at `/pipelinerun`, this supports standard [PipelineRuns](https://github.com/tektoncd/pipeline/blob/master/docs/pipelineruns.md) with a wrapper around them to automate extraction of the arguments from the incoming hook body.

 The example below, if placed in `.tekton/pull_request.yaml` will trigger a simple script that echoes the SHA of the commit when a pull-request is opened.